How can managers best create sales reports?

 Which is best?

 The four sales reporting options suit different businesses differently.
-Typically BI solutions fit those businesses who want answers fast, want to use their business data to uncover opportunities and cut costs, and who do not want to rely on the IT department to generate reports and then more report thats didn't contain the information in the first report.
+Typically BI solutions fit those businesses who want answers fast, want to use their business data to uncover opportunities and cut costs, and who do not want to rely on the IT department to generate reports and then more reports that didn't contain the information in the first report.

 Find out how you can enhance your sales data further by downloading the Sales director's ebook.